-Decision Number Decision 2.5.3 Topic Edgecumbe gravity drainage system.
+Decision number Decision 2.5.3 Topic Edgecumbe gravity drainage system.
 This includes both the stormwater and wastewater systems.
-Preferred and most likely scenario Invest in Edgecumbe drainage system upgrade in medium term Y4-Y20.
-Timing This decision needs to be made between 2024 & 2026.
-Options & Implications Invest in Edgecumbe drainage system upgrade in near term Y1-Y10.
-Invest in Edgecumbe drainage system upgrade in medium term Y4-Y20.
+Preferred and most likely scenario Invest in Edgecumbe drainage system upgrade in medium term year four to 20.
+Timing This decision needs to be made between 2024 and 2026.
+Options and implications Invest in Edgecumbe drainage system upgrade in near term year one to 10.
+Invest in Edgecumbe drainage system upgrade in medium term year four to 20.
 Do not invest in Edgecumbe drainage system upgrade.
-(Note that there are 'only stormwater' or 'only wastewater' options.
+Note that there are 'only stormwater' or 'only wastewater' options.
 There are however strong synergies in treating the two systems in tandem.
-During heavy rainfall or flood events the two systems become interconnected.)
+During heavy rainfall or flood events the two systems become interconnected.
 Costs to prepare and make decisions Low.
 Staff time.
 Costs to implement/deliver Medium.
 Staff time.
 Professional costs.
 Physical implementation.
 Costs faced by current scheme customers Medium.
 Ongoing increases to general and targeted rates.